RCAF Station Dunnville: Remembrance

+In addition to these men who are formally remembered, Air Cadet Morrison of Hamilton drowned on July 18,1943 while swimming at an Air Cadet camp held at RCAF Dunnville.
+Mr. Morrison is not considered an "official" casualty of the Second World War.

 Postwar

 The Royal Canadian Air Force retained the airfield after No. 6 SFTS closed and it became a detachment of No. 6 Repair Depot in Trenton.
 Harvards, Chipmunks, and Lancasters were stored at the field until the RCAF disposed of the property in 1964.
 One of the last aircraft stored at Dunnville, RCAF Lancaster FM212, was moved to Windsor, Ontario by barge and in 2016 is being restored by the Canadian Historical Aircraft Association.

 The Cold Springs Turkey Farm took over the property in 1964, and many years later it became the Dunnville Airport.

+In 1999 a group of volunteers created the No. 6 Dunnville Association, which opened the No. 6 RCAF Dunnville Museum in 2003.
+The members of the Museum work to preserve artifacts and training aircraft from the British Commonwealth Air Training Plan (BCATP).
+Located in Hangar 1 of the former Dunnville Airport, the Museum features Harvard, Yale, Cornell, Fleet Finch and more aircraft on static display.

 In 2003 the Canadian Society for Civil Engineering designated the Dunnville Airport property as a National Historic Civil Engineering site.